The Interoceptive System – 7 Ways to Improve Interoceptive Awareness

 If your kiddo lacks interoceptive awareness it will be more difficult for them to recognize their emotions because they can’t make the connection between their body sensations and what they’re feeling emotionally.

 Interoceptive Awareness & Meeting Basic Needs

 It’s simple, for us.
 If you are hungry – you eat.
 When you feel full – you stop eating.
 When you are thirsty – you get a drink.
 Tired – go to sleep.
 Cold – put on a sweater.
 Warm – take off the sweater.

-This is important throughout life – but for children, in school especially.
+This is important and applicable throughout life – but for children, in school especially.
 If your child is in school, and they are hungry, tired, sick, in pain, etc. and their interoceptive awareness is not integrated well enough for them to communicate those needs, they won’t be learning at their true potential.

 This is why when behavior is escalating or there are cues your kiddo is going to have a meltdown we need to consider all these factors including internal needs and the external environment in order to prevent meltdowns.
 You can read about proactively preventing meltdowns here.

-What Else Is Effected By Interoception?
+What Else Is Affected By Interoception?

 - Perspective Taking

 - Social Understanding

 Low interoceptive awareness may also explain why potty training is such a common challenge.
 It’s the reason why your child may be completely fine one minute and then they are screaming they are hungry and need to eat “right now!” the next minute.